S1.E5.Shoe_Horn

 “Too bad I can’t really tell anyone that I got to do it.”

 “Hm?
-What, the game night, or the entire trip so far?
+What, the game night, or the entire thing so far?
 By the way, there are two types of jumps in this game.
 You gotta spin jump to break the yellow blocks.”
 Wes started his run as Mario by going left on the world map.
-“I always go straight to the switch palace.
+“And I always go straight to the switch palace.
 It makes a bunch of blocks appear in the levels that help you out.”

 “Can I… tell you something?
 And you won’t make fun of me?”